The client-therapist relationship can be life-changing.

 what is your fee?

-Email email@example.com for information on EMDR Intensive programs and pricing
+Email email@example.com for more information on personalized treatment programs

 can i use my insurance to pay for therapy?

 Yes.
 Many insurance companies reimburse a portion of the cost of psychotherapy.
 For insurance purposes, I am considered an out-of-network provider and will provide a monthly invoice for you to submit for reimbursement.
 It's best to determine the exact details of your policy ahead of time, including what benefits are available regarding out-of-network providers.

 Yes.
 I offer a 12-week, sliding scale program for clients who wish to work with me on targeted treatment goals and are not able to pay my full fee.